 Avoiding Overwetting During Pressure Washing

-When pressure washing in orlando a rug, it’s important to remember one key rule: avoid overwetting.
+When pressure washing a rug, it’s important to remember one key rule: avoid overwetting.
 Allowing too much water to soak in can cause damage beyond repair and make the rug unviable for use.
 To prevent this, keep the pressure at a lower setting and work slowly, using shorter bursts of water.
 This will give you enough time to move the nozzle around without saturating the fibers.